90% OFF

 Frequently Asked Questions

-How do I check if I meet the 30% consistency rule?
+How do I check if I meet the 50% consistency rule?

 Divide your biggest single-day profit by your total profit.
-If the result is 30% or below, you pass.
+If the result is 50% or below, you pass.
 Use the free consistency calculator to check instantly.

-It varies by account size: $1,600 for 25K, $2,600 for 50K, $3,100 for 100K, $4,600 for 150K, $5,600 for 250K, and $7,600 for 300K accounts.
+As of March 2026: $26,600 for 25K, $52,600 for 50K, $103,600 for 100K, and $154,600 for 150K accounts.
 See all thresholds in the rules guide.

-What is the Apex safety net rule?
+What is the safety net in Apex?

 How much can I withdraw from my Apex funded account?